atomfinger/toUUID/why_touuid.md

 assertThat(result).isEqualTo(student);
 ```

-These scenarios show that the choice mostly comes down to preference.
-Some people like to work with concrete values, others prefer the random value.
-Either approach is equally valid and if this is the only use case, then .toUUID() migth not be worth it.

-However, it is also true that .toUUID() doesn’t make the code objectively worse either.
-The tests are very similar in either approach.
+These scenarios show that there's no direct benefit of .toUUID() vs a random UUID.
+Neither approach is meaningfully more complex than the other.
+Some might prefer calling the `mockedStudentDao` with an actual value, but that is subjective.
+If the entire use case is just simple tests, like the ones above, then .toUUID() is more an aesthetic choice rather than a tool which adds much value.

 ### Tests working with lists of data